iogh3kado6utae6m/hac7leiaoig0ohev/RUBY_COMPATIBILITY.md

 - rackup functionality is built into rack gem in Ruby 2.3.8

 **Gem installation errors**
-- Ensure you have development headers: `apt-get install ruby-dev`
+- Ensure you have development headers: `apt-get install ruby-dev build-essential`
-- For nokogiri: `apt-get install libxml2-dev libxslt1-dev`
+- For nokogiri: `apt-get install libxml2-dev libxslt1-dev zlib1g-dev`
+- Use legacy Gemfile: `BUNDLE_GEMFILE=Gemfile.legacy bundle install`

 **"cannot load such file -- rackup"**
 - This is expected in Ruby 2.3.8
 - Use rack directly or puma as shown above

+**Nokogiri compilation errors**
+- Use legacy Gemfile with compatible version
+- Install system dependencies: `apt-get install build-essential patch`

 ### Modern Ruby Issues